 In general, salvia withdrawal symptoms can be uncomfortable, but in some cases, it can be a medical emergency.
 It is important to seek professional help when stopping to take drugs to prevent potentially life-threatening withdrawal effects.

 The body has difficulties adjusting without salvia, which causes these debilitating symptoms.
-At the very least, these signs of withdrawal are uncomfortable, but in other instances, it can cause serious health problems.
+At the very least, these signs of withdrawal are uncomfortable, but in other instances, they can cause serious health problems.
 It is best to seek professional help when trying to overcome drug addiction.

 - Isolation from family and friends